Pawanyadav1501/coding-challenge/magnificent-monitor/README.md

     whether an error message or a `MAGNIFICENT` response was returned.
 It only inspects the status codes.
 This seems to be in line with the logic of the magnificent server.
 This was done in favor of `simplicity`, `generality` and `clarity`.
-1. The monitor only handles the response codes 200, 500 and 503 to determine the health of its subject.
+1. The monitor only handles the response codes 200, 500 to determine the health of its subject.
 1. Im no expert in logging formats, I looked into a few standards, but could not find what I was looking for.
 So the format of the logging output might not be up to standard when it comes to health monitoring, as I´ve came up with a msg format myself.